Three-Dimensional Simulation of the University of Hawai`i FEL Oscillator with Cavity Desynchronization: The UH FEL Oscillator Simulation

 Table \ref{tab:param} summarizes the machine settings and beam parameters.
-Because the machine is not operating at the time of writing, the machine settings and nominal beam parameters are taken from past measurements~\cite{benson1990review,niknejadi2019free}.
-The Twiss parameters are estimated based on the matching requirement.
-In the vertical plane, the beam is assumed to be at its waist and remain collimated throughout the undulator, so we require $\alpha_y=0$ and $\beta_y=\frac{\gamma \lambda_u}{2\pi K}$~\cite{kim2017synchrotron}, where $\gamma$ is the relativistic Lorentz factor.
+Because the machine is not operating at the time of writing, the machine settings and nominal beam parameters are taken from past measurements~\cite{benson1988status, benson1990review,niknejadi2019free}.
+In the vertical plane, the beam is initialized at a waist at the undulator entrance using the previously reported Twiss parameters, which provide a near-matched vertical envelope through the undulator.
 In the horizontal plane, the waist is assumed to occur at the center of the undulator, with the horizontal beam size matched to the radiation beam size.
 The Rayleigh range $Z_R$ of the radiation is approximately half of the undulator length, ensuring strong overlap with the electron beam.
 Therefore, using $\sigma_x\sim\sigma_r=\sqrt{\frac{\lambda_r}{4\pi}Z_R}$, we set $\beta_x$ by $\beta_x=\sigma_x^2/\epsilon_x$, where $\epsilon_x$ is the geometric emittance.

+The transverse radiation field is discretized on a 129x129 grid with spacing 80~$\mu$m, corresponding to a total transverse field of view of 1~cm by 1~cm.
+Tests with finer transverse grids produced no appreciable change in the results, indicating that the chosen resolution is sufficient for the present simulations.
+The longitudinal temporal discretization is 33~fs per slice.

-Figure \ref{fig:power_pass_2ps} shows the radiation power as a function of the number of round-trips through the cavity using the nominal beam and machine parameters.
-The radiation peak power reaches several megawatts over approximately 200 passes and reaches saturation around 400 - 500 passes.
-We limit the maximum pass number to 400 in the numerical simulations because it corresponds to about 5~$\mu$s of macropulse, longest macropulse duration delivered at the UH Mānoa linac, limited by the pulse forming network and back-bombardment effect on the cathode~\cite{kowalczyk2013measurement}.
-Inset plots show the integrated transverse profile of the radiation pulse at pass 50 and pass 300 respectively, highlighting the spatial structure captured by our 3D simulation framework.
-Note that earlier publication reported design peak power of 2.6~MW~\cite{niknejadi2019free}, while our nominal case gives $\sim$80 MW of simulated peak power.
-The difference reflects uncertainties in archived machine parameters and knowledge gap given the history of the lab.
-In this paper, we focus on potential performance under idealized conditions.
+Figure \ref{fig:power_pass_2ps} shows the radiation pulse energy as a function of the number of round-trips through the cavity, averaged over 10 runs with different shot-noise seeds, using the nominal beam and machine parameters.
+The averaged radiation energy reaches microjoule level around 130 passes and reaches saturation around 200-300 passes.
+We limit the maximum pass number to 400 in the numerical simulations because it corresponds to about 5~$\mu$s of macropulse, the longest macropulse duration delivered at the UH Mānoa linac, limited by the pulse forming network and back-bombardment effect on the cathode~\cite{kowalczyk2013measurement}.
+Inset plots show the integrated transverse profile of the radiation pulse for one representative \texttt{GINGER-3D} run at pass 10 and pass 300, respectively, highlighting the spatial structure captured by our 3D simulation framework.